schlumpyj/robotpy-how-to/installation/robot-install.md

 7. Save As the file to your XXXXCode directory you just created (Only robot.py as a saved file name will deploy to the robot, any other names will not be!)

-8. To upload the code, go to the code folder, and under command do `py robot.py deploy` while in the directory of your code in the command prompt
+8. To upload the code, go to the code folder, and under command do `py -3 robot.py deploy` while in the directory of your code in the command prompt

 9. If the Deploy was successful, you should be able to drive the robot as needed

-10. To test code without deploying, just do `py robot.py sim` to run the nice simulator to test your code.
+10. To test code without deploying to the robot, just do `py robot.py sim` to run the nice simulator to test your code.